 In this Plan Update, economic vulnerability relates to the extent of dollar exposure of its buildings.
 The findings of the vulnerability assessment for this Plan Update indicate that there was an increase of 558 residential properties exposed to this hazard on St. Thomas.
-On St. Croix, there was an increase of 405 residential properties exposed to this hazard, while on St. John, the total number of residential properties exposed increased by 41.
-On St. Thomas, there were 55 additional commercial properties exposed to this hazard.
+On St. Croix, there was an increase of 405 residential properties exposed to this hazard, while on St. John, the total number of residential properties exposed to this hazard.
 In St. Croix, there was an increase of 18 commercial properties exposed to this hazard.
 On St. John, there were two less commercial properties exposed to this hazard.
+St. John, there were two less commercial properties exposed to this hazard.

-• On St. Thomas, approximately 91% percent of the residential building stock and 96% of the commercial building stock are considered to be vulnerable to an earthquake event.
+- On St. Thomas, approximately 91% percent of the residential building stock and 96% of the commercial building stock are considered to be vulnerable to an earthquake event.
 Of this percentage, approximately 42% of the residential building stock is of high vulnerability, and the remaining 58% is of very high vulnerability to an earthquake event.
-About 20% of the commercial building inventory is of high vulnerability to an earthquake, and the remaining 80% of the inventory has a very high vulnerability to a seismic event.

-- On St. Croix, approximately 70% percent of the residential building stock and 84% of the commercial building stock are considered to be vulnerable to an earthquake event.
+About 20% of the commercial building inventory is of high vulnerability to an earthquake, and the remaining 80% of the inventory has a very high vulnerability to a seismic event. - On St. Croix, approximately 70% percent of the residential building stock and 84% of the commercial building stock are considered to be vulnerable to an earthquake event.
 Of this percentage, approximately 75% of the residential building stock is of medium vulnerability, 5% of the residential building stock is of high vulnerability, and the remaining 20% is of very high vulnerability to an earthquake event.
-About 84% of the commercial building inventory is of medium vulnerability, none has a high vulnerability, and the remaining 27% of the inventory has a very high vulnerability to a seismic event. - On St. John, approximately 71% percent of the residential building stock and 85% of the commercial building stock is considered to be vulnerable to an earthquake event.
+About 84% of the commercial building inventory is of medium vulnerability, none has ahigh vulnerability, and the remaining 27% of the inventory has a very high vulnerability to a seismic event. - On St. John, approximately 71% percent of the residential building stock and 85% of the commercial building stock is considered to be vulnerable to an earthquake event.
 Of this percentage, approximately 71% of the residential building stock is of medium vulnerability, 11% of the residential building stock is of high vulnerability, and the remaining 19% is of very high vulnerability to an earthquake event.
 About 32% of the commercial building inventory is of medium vulnerability to an earthquake, 20% of the stock is of high vulnerability, and the remaining 48% of the inventory has a very high vulnerability to a seismic event.
 St. John has construction on steeply sloping ground, but most structures are more recent and better built due to economic reasons.

-The tables below show potential dollar exposure to earthquake hazard on St. Thomas, St. Croix, and St. John.
+The tables below show potential dollar exposure to earthquake hazard on St. Thomas, St. Croix and St. John.